sibabalwemosia24/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8. sets the permissions to the file hello to.
 No permissions to owner.
 No Permissions to group.
 All permission to other.
 9. Sets the mode of the file hello to -rwxr-x-wx
 10. sets the mode of the file hello the same as olleh's mode
+11. Add execute permissin to subdirectories of the current directoery for the owner, the group owner and all othe users. does not change regular files.